enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 **Enarx host agent** to the **Enarx client agent**.

-The **Enarx host agent** checks the attestation measurement database (defined in a separate RFC) to ensure that the attestation measurement is correct.
+The **Enarx host agent** checks the attestation measurement database (TODO: defined in a separate RFC) to ensure that the attestation measurement is correct.
 This process includes checks for:

+ - host CPU + CPU firmware validity
- * cryptographic correctness
+ - cryptographic correctness
- * TEE correctness
+ - TEE validity
- * valid Enarx runtime image.
+ - valid Enarx runtime image.

 If any of these checks fail, the state progression is stopped, and the **Enarx client agent** logs an error and may send an error message to